bradford-smith94/informant/README.md

 An Arch Linux News reader designed to also be used as a pacman hook.

 Originally I had wanted to make an interactive pacman hook, but pacman is not designed to work that way.
+So informant will instead interrupt pacman transactions to make sure you have read the news first.

 ## Installation